lingxiao7/JustMap/README.md

 # JustMap
 This is also a school demostration project on Android class.
-Map your friends and chat with them by using BaiduMap.
+Map your persons and chat with them by using BaiduMap.